alabamenhu/DateTimeTimezones/README.md

 For the most part, once you enable it, you won't need to do anything different at all, as it is designed to be as discreet as possible.
-There are, nonetheless, a few things to note where behavior is changed from the expected:
+There are, nonetheless, a few things to note:

+ * The default time zone is either **Etc/GMT** *or*, if you have `Intl::UserTimezone`, the one indicated by `user-timezone`.
  * The behavior of `.new` is not fully fleshed out.
-Right now, it creates a new `DateTime` as if you hadn't give it a timezone, and then adjusts it o represent the same moment in the given (or implied) zone.
+Right now, it creates a new `DateTime` as if you hadn't give it a timezone, and then adjusts it to represent the same moment in the given (or implied) zone.
  That should only be the behavior for creating a date based on an `Instant`, another `DateTime`, or an `Int`.
  * While the *attribute* **:timezone** will work as expected, returning the appropriate offset from GMT, when used as an argument to `.new()`, its value will only be taken into account in order to calculate the exact time.
  If no Olson ID is specified via **:tz-id**, the resulting `DateTime` will be set to GMT (Olson ID *Etc/GMT*).